Historic Second World War Canso aircraft flies again at Fairview airport

 From here on, the idea is to treat the plane as a “living museum” that will travel to air shows and communities around western and northern Canada, Wieben said.

-At $537 an hour for fuel, the restoration society will be looking for further donations.
-It is also hoping to attract other heritage airplanes and use the airport at Fairview as a base.
+The restoration society is also hoping to attract other heritage airplanes and use the airport at Fairview as a base.

 Never ones to sit still, the farmers — most in their 60s and 70s — have already purchased their next project: a tiny, 1946 Aeronca Chief.